dflynn-volpe/FMI_report/FMI_SDC_Report_TODO.md

 Congestion and travel time reliability

 Discuss user needs for cross project analysis: "As a user of the commons, I expect X..."

+# FMI Waze Hypothesis Document

+Separate from the FMI_Waze_Assessment report, follows up on the pandemic response section of that report.

+Pandemic known patterns:
+	+ Less commuter traffic by at least 50%
+	+ Less congestion as a result (90% reduction in jams)

+pandemic consequences:

+- Freight transportation spatial patterns:
+	+ More direct routes?
+This is a testable hypothesis.
+	+ This effect may be lagged (in terms of change in directness lagging behind the change in inertia)
+	+ This effect may have inertia, in terms of change in directness persisting even after commuter-driven congestion returns to pre-pandemic levels.

+- Freight transportation trip efficiency:
+	+ It is possible that long-haul vs. short-haul (local) freight exhibit different responses in trip efficiency in the pandemic.
+	+ Differential effects of state-level emergency declarations on short-haul vs. long-haul.

+Needed to answer these questions:
+	- Need to calculate trips
+	- Need to calculate efficiency of these trips (time required to complete a specific O-D pair)
+	- Need to measure persistence of a specific spatial pattern over time (Moran's I over time, from ecology world).